A quest to learn about handwritten letters found at an antique store in Minnesota resulted in an unexpected story of love, hope and resilience.

-Marcel’s Letters: A Font and the Search for One Man’s Fate recounts Carolyn’s obsessive quest for answers—answers that would come from Germany, France, and across the United States.
-Simultaneously, she would continue to work on what would become the acclaimed P22 Marcel Script font, which immortalizes the man and letters that waited years to be reunited with his family.
+Marcel’s Letters: A Font and the Search for One Man’s Fate recounts Carolyn’s obsessive quest for answers — answers that would come from Germany, France, and across the United States.
+Simultaneously, she would continue to work on what would become the acclaimed font P22 Marcel Script, which immortalizes the man and letters that waited years to be reunited with his family.

-Visit Carolyn’s personal website to learn more about Marcel’s Letters.
+Visit Carolyn’s personal website to learn more about the book.

 Gold Award: Best First Book Non-Fiction, IPPY